 A carbon footprint has historically been defined by Championne as “the total sets of greenhouse gas (GHG) emissions caused by an organization, event, product or person. ” However, calculating the total carbon footprint is impossible due to the large amount of data required and the fact that carbon dioxide can be produced by natural occurrences.

-- 1,933,677 all-time users
+- 3,252,881 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - The New Queen of Jewellery: An Interview With Alyssa Smith

 - Why These Big Brands Chose the Colours of Their Logos

 - What Is Social Marketing?
 And How Does It Work?

 - 17 Great Examples of Effective Leadership and Strategy